 During my life I’ve been inculcated to value empathy over sympathy.
 To see it as superior.
 Sympathy, I’ve gathered, is some distant brand of pity, absent of real understanding.
 What we ought to practice is empathy; a personal involvedness of putting one’s self into the shoes of the other.
 I’m just not sure I agree with that anymore.
 I suspect sympathy is the more rare of the two, and certainly the more needed.

-In fact, the spanish word for nice is simpatico.
+In fact, the Spanish word for nice is simpatico.
 Can I treat you well even if I don’t “get” you?
-Boy have we forgotten how to do this!
-I would go so far as to call it a national crisis.
+Or have we forgotten how to do this?
+I would go so far as to call this a national crisis.

-I have a friend who works with ex offenders (convicts), and recidivism is a daunting challenge.
-He tells of the incredulity often expressed by outside observers at what they view as such self-destructive patterns of behavior.
+I have a friend who works with ex offenders (released convicts), and recidivism is a daunting challenge.
+He tells of the incredulity often expressed by outside observers at what they view as blatantly self-destructive patterns of behavior.
 But my friend often says, “What we need to understand is that everybody’s decisions make sense to them.”
 And so they do.

-Sympathy is a bridge spanning these gulfs of understanding.
-It is a way we may stand together in the mist over troubled waters, admitting how opaquely our respective pathos recede into thick banks of fog, maybe even smog.
-Stand long enough upon its span, and you may just steal a precious glimpse of commonality.
+Sympathy is a bridge spanning these misty gulfs of understanding.
+It is a way we may stand together in the mist over troubled waters, admitting how opaquely our respective pathos recede into thick banks of fog; even smog.
+Stand long enough upon its span, and you may steal a precious glimpse of commonality.
 We call this understanding.
 Then again, you might not.
-But how to make sense of our own inhumane pathos should we detonating such bridges of kindness?
+But how to make sense of our own inhumane pathologyshould we detonating such bridges?
 Simpatico means nice.
 Nice means simpatico.

 True understanding of any kind results from loops of feedback.
 Like stitches, these loops of thread draw two sides together.
-And, as with stitches, we feel the prick.
+And, like stitches, we feel the prick.
 Pathos can mean feeling, and, as such, it can also mean suffering.
 We don’t like to suffer.
-Simpatico means nice, but it also means “to suffer with”.
+Simpatico means nice, but it also means “to suffer with.”

-Empathy means “to suffer in”.
+Empathy means “to suffer in.”
 It is this in-ness makes us tribal.
-We’re all pathological; that is to say, we’re all trying to figure out our suffering.
-It’s easy for one group to glom together in their empathy and agree that this pathos is “their fault”.
+We’re all pathologists; that is to say, we’re all trying to figure out our suffering.
+It’s easy for one group to glom together in their empathy and agree that this pathos is “their fault.”
 We stand, as it were, looking out over the foggy ravine and seethe.
 Maybe the threatening fog “out there” bears too much resemblance to that threatening fog “in here”—that damned fog veiling the hostility I harbor toward myself.
-Maybe we even need self-sympathy?
+Maybe we even need some self-sympathy?

 Or are we patho-illogical?

 It’s lonely.
-On a micro-level, we’re all looking warily at that bridge to one-another.
+On a micro-level, we’re all looking warily at that bridge spanning one to another; ones to others.
 There is no us or them, it’s just everybody!
 Is it any wonder Hemingway’s fine novel about the conflicted bridge-dynamiter Robert Jordan should be called For Whom the Bell Tolls?
 We’re looking at that bridge wondering whether we want whatever it is on the other side finding its way across.
 We’re clutching our explosives.
 Am I talking about the bridge over the gulf to others or to self?
 Good question.

 Our misunderstandings, however ridiculous or infuriating, signal a need of that feedback loop.
-Alienation signals a refusal—a rejection of that pain.
-Connection signals commitment—the possibility of understanding maintained.
+Estrangement signals a refusal of suffering—a rejection of that pain of connecting.
+The suffering involved in connection signals commitment—the possibility of understanding maintained.
 Maintained is the operative word.
-Maybe the real pain—the real pathos—stems from our dismay over how hard mutual understanding comes.
-How easily it slips away.
+Maybe the real pain—the real pathos—stems from our dismay over how hard mutual understanding comes and how easily it slips away.

 There is no limit to the extent to which we can think ourselves into the being of another.
 There are no bounds to the sympathetic imagination.

-Here’s the kicker: when you are sympathetically imaginative you are likely very off.
-We are, of course, employing our imaginative potency in an effort to “think ourselves into the being of another.”
-It is fraught if we would demand factuality from this, for it is imaginative in nature.
-But it is also sympathetic in nature—straining boundlessly in an effort to draw forth a human kindness that issues toward the other and issues from our self.
+Here’s the kicker: when you are sympathetically imaginative you are likely very wrong.
+We are, of course, employing creative license in an effort to “think ourselves into the being of another.”
+It is folly if we would demand factuality from this, for it is imaginative in nature.
+But it is also sympathetic in nature—straining boundlessly in an effort to draw forth a human kindness toward the other from our self.
 If we’re perfectly honest, aren’t we all too often employing an antipathetic imagination?
 I sure am.
 And we’re just as wrong there too!
 Only that makes us doubly wrong, because we’re wrong in interpretation and also wrong in intent.
 We end up wrong in outcome also.
 I want to stop being this wrong—this kind of wrong!

-I recall with wonder how my imaginative efforts toward sympathy have snipped the blue wires (or is it the red?) of such ticking timebombs.
+I recall with wonder how my imaginative efforts toward sympathy have snipped the blue wires (or is it the red?) of such ticking time bombs.
 Imagining a world where that person across the foggy gulf is just as confused and afraid and cautiously hopeful as I am does something inside me.
 It really does.
-It’s like it allows me to see further through the haze, or maybe stop squinting.
-I guess its what I ultimately hope is going on in the foggy envelopes called people around me.
+It allows me to see further through the haze, or maybe stop squinting.
+I guess it represents what I ultimately hope is going on in the foggy envelopes around me called “people.”

 Jesus told us to love our enemies and to pray for those who persecute us.
 How can such love or prayer spring from anything but sympathetic imagination?
-Maybe that’s all these feelings and entreaties are; just imagining something redemptive.
-Maybe crossing that bridge, pulling that stitch.
-Jesus’ life is often called the gospel or “the good news”.
+Maybe that’s all these feelings and entreaties are; just imagining something redemptive; crossing that bridge, pulling that stitch.
+Jesus’ life is often called the gospel or “the good news.”
 St Paul told us this good news had great power—dunamis.
 Can you recall what Jesus prayed while being mocked and having nails driven into his body?
 “Father, forgive them.
-I’m pretty sure they have no idea what it is they’re doing.”
-They probably did and didn’t, but he prayed from the sympathetic part.
+They have no idea what they’re doing.”
+They probably did and didn’t know, but he prayed from the sympathetic part.

-Sometimes they are over there with stones and spears and thorns waiting to betray you with a kiss.
-And maybe we’re supposed to let them do their worst.
+Sometimes they really are over there with stones and spears and thorns waiting to betray you with a kiss.
+And sometimes we’re supposed to let them do their worst.
 Of course, sometimes they’ve got no such arsenal.
-Maybe it’s worth the risk.
+Is it worth the risk?
 Not a few throughout history have been found to set down their sticks and stones and hurtful words when presented with such risky sympathetic overtures.
 There’s only one way to find out.

 I think our conceptions of sympathy are a bit misnomered.
-We’re all humans here and, as it turns out, our pathologies are all fairly similar, we just lack the language to convey them to each other.
+We’re all humans here and, as it turns out, our pathos is quite similar.
+But we lack the ability to convey as much to each other.
 Seen this way, empathy and sympathy just blur together like ink splashed with tears; tears of sorrow and joy, pain and laughter.
-That’s probably the troubled water over which the bridge of sympathy extends.
-It’s probably the mist, too.
+That’s probably the troubled water over which the bridge extends.
+It’s probably the mist, too, if we’re being honest.
 Whatever we call it, we’re all in this together.
 Or at least we can chose to be.
 Or not.

 If one thing is crystal clear these days, it is that understanding is terribly hard to come by.
 There are vast populations whom we find hopelessly enigmatic.
 Would you let that solitary fact write out your tragic script?
-Could a decision like that be termed anything other than pathetic?
+Could such a decision be termed anything short of pathetic?